hltj/kotlin-web-site-cn/docs/topics/jvm/java-interop.md

 annotated types in Kotlin (e.g. using a `@MyNullable`-annotated type value as non-null):

-* `MigrationStatus.STRICT` makes annotation work as any plain nullability annotation, i.e. report errors for the inappropriate usages and affect the types in the annotated declarations as they are seen in Kotlin
+* `MigrationStatus.STRICT` makes annotation work as any plain nullability annotation, i.e. report errors for the inappropriate usages and affect the types in the annotated declarations as they are seen in Kotlin;

-* `MigrationStatus.WARN`: the inappropriate usages are reported as compilation warnings instead of errors, but the types in the annotated declarations remain platform
+* with `MigrationStatus.WARN`, the inappropriate usages are reported as compilation warnings instead of errors, but the types in the annotated declarations remain platform; and

-* `MigrationStatus.IGNORE` makes the compiler ignore the nullability annotation completely
+* `MigrationStatus.IGNORE` makes the compiler ignore the nullability annotation completely.

 A library maintainer can add `@UnderMigration` status to both type qualifier nicknames and type qualifier defaults:

 ```java
 @Nonnull(when = When.ALWAYS)